andoshin11/aws-cdk-boilerplate/README.md

 The choice is yours.

-(Just keep in mind that original test code is totally pointless, so setup your own test structure from wh scratch even if you are the one with the necessity :smile:)
+(Just keep in mind that original test code is totally pointless, so setup your own test structure from the scratch even if you are the one with the necessity!)